Brazil presents another hurdle in Monsanto's bid for Syngenta

 In particular Brazil, the second-largest market for Monsanto and Syngenta, is crucial to the future of both companies.
 As one of the few places in the world with land available to expand farming, Brazil is likely to surpass the United States as the world's top soybean producer in the coming years, while its tropical climate makes it an enormous pesticide consumer.

-Brazil's regulator, Cade, could spend up to a year, the maximum time allowed, analyzing any potential deal, said Marcio de Carvalho Silveira Bueno, an antitrust lawyer at Sao Paulo-based TozziniFreire Advogados.
+Brazil's regulator, Cade, could spend up to a year, the maximum time allowed, analysing any potential deal, said Marcio de Carvalho Silveira Bueno, an antitrust lawyer at Sao Paulo-based TozziniFreire Advogados.

 "Cade has seen big cases, but this would be one of the biggest without a doubt," he said.